quarksuite/legacy/README.md

 ## Project Objectives

-This the map guiding current and future development of this library.
-Any changes or feature requests that veer too far off this road will not be considered at this time.
+These are the principles guiding current and future development of the library.
+Any changes or feature requests that stray from this road will not be considered at this time.

 ### Small, Nimble, Adaptive

 + Aims to stay compact in size but flexible
 + Make your data as light or heavy as you want

-### Work the Way You Work
+### Works the Way You Work

-+ Imposes no restrictions on structure, exporting, or using your data
++ Imposes no restrictions on structuring, exporting, or using your data

 ### Zero Lock-In

-+ Does its job and leaves
 + Update your data quickly without extensive rewrites
-+ Detach from the library by writing your data to a JSON file
++ Detach from the library at any time

 ### Familiarity

-+ Pursues the most declarative structure possible
++ A focus on allowing the most declarative structure possible
-+ Made to be as intuitive as the process designers work through themselves

 ## Thanks to: